 Cyber security provider Rapid7, Inc. has filed for an initial public offering of its common stock, aiming to raise $90 million.
 The Boston, Massachusetts-based company is offering 6.45 million shares of its common stock in the IPO, while the underwriters will have a 30-day option to buy an additional 967,500 shares from the company to cover over-allotments.

 With the value of exports falling by much more than the value of imports, the Commerce Department released a report on Tuesday showing that the U.S. trade deficit widened in the month of May.
 The report said the trade deficit widened to $41.9 billion in May from a revised $40.7 billion in April.

-Following the rally seen in the previous session, stocks may give back some ground in early trading on Friday.
-The major index futures are currently pointing to a lower open for the markets, but they have significantly trimmed earlier gains.
+After ending the previous session moderately lower, stocks may show a lack of direction in early trading on Tuesday.
+The major index futures are currently pointing to a modestly higher open for the markets, but they have significantly trimmed earlier gains.

 Biopharmaceutical company Horizon Pharma plc offered Tuesday to acquire all outstanding shares of smaller peer Depomed, Inc. for $29.25 per share in an all-stock deal valued at about $3 billion.
 The offer has the unanimous support of Horizon's board of directors.
 The proposed deal, if consummated, would immediately and substantially add to Horizon's adjusted earnings per share.

 Mushrooms have been considered as super food, and the latest studies revealed that it is a rich source of Vitamin D when exposed to sunlight after harvesting.
 Vitamin D is a essential for strength of the bones and muscles.